Privacy & cookies

 Data collected will not be held for longer than is necessary for the purposes we have obtained it for.

-The TfL Privacy and Data Protection team considers and coordinate responses to requests and complaints from people whose personal data is processed by TfL and its subsidiary companies.
+The TfL Privacy and Data Protection team considers and coordinate responses to requests and complaints from anyone whose personal data is processed by TfL.
 You can contact the Data Protection Officer by email at DPO@tfl.gov.uk.
-We make available on these pages further details about Your information rights.
+Find out more at Your information rights.